M

 What are some challenges to using CLIL?

-Many of the challenges of adopting CLIL methodology come at the beginning of establishing the curriculum, so if all stakeholders are fully trained in CLIL theory and applications and work together to implement what they’ve learned, the institution can get over these initial hurdles, and maintaining the approach will be easier.
+Many of the challenges of adopting CLIL methodology come at the beginning of establishing the curriculum, so if all stakeholders are fully trained in CLIL theory and applications and work together to implement what they’ve learned, the institution can get over these initial hurdles and maintain the approach more easily.

 As teachers and students get used to new ways of working and learning, they’ll begin to feel more comfortable and see measurable results, and with familiarity and application will come the rewards of CLIL.